-Stockholders interested in presenting a proposal for consideration at our annual meeting of stockholders in 2006 may do so by following the procedures prescribed in Rule 14a-8 under the Securities Exchange Act of 1934 and our Articles of Incorporation and Bylaws.
-To be eligible for inclusion, stockholder proposals must be received by Douglas P. Williams, our Secretary, no later than December 30, 2005.
+Stockholders interested in presenting a proposal for consideration at our annual meeting of stockholders in 2007 may do so by following the procedures prescribed in Rule 14a-8 under the Securities Exchange Act of 1934 and our Articles of Incorporation and Bylaws.
+To be eligible for inclusion, stockholder proposals must be received by Douglas P. Williams, our Secretary, no later than December 29, 2006.
+Proposals which are not submitted in accordance with the provisions of Rule 14a-8 under the Securities Exchange Act of 1934 will not be considered.